poshAJ/PoshToolbox/docs/ConvertFrom-Base64String.md

 ## DESCRIPTION

-The `ConvertFrom-Base64String` cmdlet returns an object that represents a Base-64 string.
-You can use the `ConvertTo-Base64String` cmdlet to create Base-64 strings from objects.
+The `ConvertFrom-Base64String` function returns an object that represents a Base-64 string.
+You can use the `ConvertTo-Base64String` function to create Base-64 strings from objects.

 ## EXAMPLES